d3mondev/puredns/README.md

 * Spread the word about puredns
 * [Become a sponsor](https://github.com/sponsors/d3mondev) 🥇 and earn unique perks

 Do you have an idea for an amazing new feature?
 Did you find a bug you want to fix?
 Great!
-Please [submit an issue](https://github.com/d3mondev/puredns/issues) for discussion before making a pull request.
-At this point, I am unsure if I will be accepting PRs.
+Feel free to [submit an issue](https://github.com/d3mondev/puredns/issues) for discussion before making a pull request.

 I will not be accepting pull requests for trivial changes such as typo corrections, best practices, minor fixes, etc.